 - a.
-Causes an undue financial and administrative burden; or - b.
-Represents a fundamental alteration in the nature of DHA's program. - 3.
+Causes an undue financial and administrative burden: or - b.
+Represents a fundamental alteration in the nature of DHA's program. - 4.
 Subject to the undue burdens and fundamental alterations tests, DHA will correct physical situations or procedures that create a barrier to equal housing opportunity for all.
 To permit people with disabilities to take full advantage of DHA's housing program and non-housing programs, in accordance with Section 504 and the Fair Housing Amendments Act of 1988, DHA shall comply with all requirements and prohibitions in applicable law.
-Specific actions are described in the Procedure on Civil Rights and Disability Rights.
-24 CFR § 8.4
+Specific actions are described in DHA's Reasonable Accommodation Procedure.
+24 CFR § 8.4 - 5.
+Facilities and programs used by applicants and residents shall be accessible to persons using wheelchairs, persons with sensory impairments and other persons with disabilities.
+Application and management offices, hearing rooms, community centers, day care centers, laundry facilities, craft and game rooms, etc. (to the extent that DHA has such facilities) will be usable by residents with a full range of disabilities.
+If DHA offers such facilities, and none is accessible, some will be made so, subject to the undue financial and administrative burden test.
+24 CFR § 8.2